ispysoftware/agentdvr-opencv-build/README.md

-# AgentDVR — Custom Emgu CV native builds (Linux x64 / arm64 / Windows x64)
+# AgentDVR — Custom Emgu CV native builds (Linux x64 / arm64 / Windows x64 / macOS x64 / macOS ARM64)

 This folder builds **Emgu CV's native binary** from source for the platforms AgentDVR ships, with the same module set and CUDA-defensive patches applied to each.
 The Linux builds use Docker; the Windows build uses native MSVC.